electric-sql/electric/website/blog/posts/2024-12-09-electric-beta-release.md

 Electric has been [engineered from the ground up](/docs/api/http) to handle high-throughput workloads, like [Trigger.dev](https://trigger.dev/launchweek/0/realtime), with low latency and flat resource use.
 You can stream real-time data to **millions of concurrent users** from a single commodity Postgres:

-We ran a benchmark testing Electric's memory usage and latency for updates to client.
+We ran a benchmark testing Electric's memory usage and latency for updates to clients.
 With a sustained load of 16 transactions per second, memory usage and latency are <em>flat</em> as we scale from 100k to 1 million clients!

 <figure>
   <ScalabilityChart />